-Every application you deploy on Platform.sh is built as a virtual cluster, containing a series of containers.
-The master branch of your Git repository is always deployed as a production cluster.
+Every application you deploy on Platform.sh is built as a virtual cluster, containing a set of containers.
+The master branch of your Git repository is always deployed as the production cluster.
 Any other branch can be deployed as a development cluster.
-By default you can have up to three live development clusters at once but you can buy more on a per-project basis.
+By default, you can have up to three live development clusters at once, but you can buy more on a per-project basis.

 All of those containers are managed by three special files in your Git repository:

 In most cases, that means your repository will look like this: